 Time: All owners receive their interest at the same time.

 Title: All owners acquire their interest with the same deed.

 If one owner of a joint tenancy dies, that owner's interest reverts to the other owners.
 This right of survivorship may vary by state.

-Terms for giving up and losing property:
+Become familiar with these real estate words for giving up and losing property: